annaolvera/annaolvera/README.md

 - 👀 I’m interested in MCU and spending time with my family
 - 🌱 I’m currently learning Power BI and Applied Cybersecurity
 - 💞️ I’m looking to collaborate on all the computer science things.
-- 📫 How to reach me annateresa13914@gmail.com
+- 📫 How to reach me...

 <!---
 annaolvera/annaolvera is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.